 Sadly, rather than receive the needed fair and just consideration from the members of the National Assembly, sectional and political considerations have overshadowed common reasoning and thus the bill had suffered different bastardization over the years.
 One of the most contentious issues is the Host Communities Development funds for the host communities which has been reduced steadily from the 10% as proposed by the original bill to 3 percent as passed by the 9th Assembly and accented to by the President

-Apart from the controversial 3%, there are other contentious issues in the bill, which Social Action had earlier pointed out, that needed resolving before the bill was signed into law.
+Apart from the controversial 3%, there are other contentious issues in the bill, which Alone had earlier pointed out, that needed resolving before the bill was signed into law.
 Some of them include

 - The silence of the PIB on the agency responsible for preventing, monitoring regulating and responding to oil spills.
 Rather than saddle the Commission with the responsibility of licensing companies for operation and at the same time monitoring compliance with environmental standards, an independent body or agency akin to NOSDRA should be specified by law to play an environmental compliance supervisory role